 Tsubaki shrank back.
 "Well, you've figured it out..."

 "Hold on, I was right about Noel?
 The hell has she done?"

 "That's bullshit.
-All she did was save me from a fiery death."
+All she did was save me from burning to death."

 "He's my brother."

 "…Please don't joke like that."
 But from looking into his eyes, Tsubaki could tell that Ragna spoke the truth.
 "Seriously?
 Jin…never mentioned anything of the sort.
 You do mean his biological brother, right?
 You're not claiming to be of the Kisaragi family?"

 "Yeah, biological."
 Ragna paused, wondering if he should even be talking about this to a stranger.
 Hell, it ain't like I've got anything else to talk about.
 "We lived in a church outside of Akitsu, along with our sister, Saya.
 For a while, we were happy, loving, all that kind of shit.
 Then Saya fell ill and Jin, well… bastard started to hate her.
 Probably because I had to spend most of my time caring for her."